ScrollPrize/scrollprize-website/docs/02_data_scrolls.md

 You can find the full scroll data on the [data server](http://dl.ash2txt.org/full-scrolls/) in the [`/full-scrolls/`](http://dl.ash2txt.org/full-scrolls/) folder.

-* **Scroll 1 (PHerc Paris 3):** The scroll for which we have by far the most [segments](data_segments), and in which the [first letters](firstletters) have been discovered.
+* **Scroll 1 (PHerc Paris 4):** The scroll for which we have by far the most [segments](data_segments), and in which the [first letters](firstletters) have been discovered and the [2023 Grand Prize](grandprize) was claimed.
 Half of the scroll has been released in single 54keV volume.
-* **Scroll 2 (PHerc Paris 4):** Has proven to be harder to segment.
-We do have a 88keV “slab” (small sub-volume) in addition to the 54keV main volume.
+* **Scroll 2 (PHerc Paris 3):** Has proven harder to segment.
+We do have a 88keV “slab” (partial volume) in addition to the 54keV main volume.
 Also, the main volume has a scanning artifact in the middle of the volume.
 * **Scroll 3 (PHerc 332):** Canonical volume is 3.24µm, 53keV.
 Other volumes will become available as processing finishes.
 All volumes will be aligned to the canonical volume.
 Also has raw HDF files available, from before “windowing” the raw values to .tif integer values (see [this FAQ item](faq#how-should-the-intensity-values-in-the-ct-scans-be-interpreted)).
 * **Scroll 4 (PHerc 1667):** Canonical volume is 3.24µm, 88keV.
 Otherwise similar to Scroll 3.
 The volume with 3.24µm, 53keV had slight data loss during scanning, and so is not as good.